-The Mountains are the smallest of the three regions in North Carolina, accounting for only about a fifth of the total state.
+The North Carolina Mountains are the smallest of the three regions in North Carolina, accounting for only about a fifth of the total state.

-The mountains have a great variety of terrain and weather as a result of the differences in altitude, in addition to the effects caused by the mountains framing the region.
+The North Carolina Mountains have a great variety of terrain and weather.
+As a result of the differences in altitude, in addition to the effects caused by the mountains framing the region.

-Due to its altitude, the Mountains are the coolest part of the state.
-When temperatures are in the nineties in the rest of the state, expect it to be from five to ten degrees cooler in the mountains.
+Due to its altitude, the North Carolina Mountains are the coolest part of the state.
+When temperatures are in the nineties in the rest of North Carolina, expect it to be from five to ten degrees cooler in the mountains.

-The same can be said in the winter when most of the state is being rained on, most of the Mountains region is seeing icy conditions or snow.
+The same can be said in the winter when most of North Carolina is being rained on, most of the North Carolina Mountains region is seeing icy conditions or snow.

-Another important factor is a town’s location in relation to the mountain peaks.
+Another important factor is a town’s location in relation to the North Carolina mountain peaks.

-However, this amount of precipitation does not hold true for all Western North Carolina.
+However, this amount of precipitation does not hold true for all Western North Carolina Mountains.
 A difference of thirty miles can make a difference of thirty inches of rain.

 Locations with the most amounts of precipitation include Highlands, which receives about 84 inches per year, and Lake Toxaway, which receives about 92 inches per year.